varlackc/CodingChallenges/README.md

     - Is used to explore the cellular automata concepts.
 * Calculator
     - Calculator with features such as undo using the memento design pattern.
-    - In addition the calculator uses localization in order to support other languages
+    - In addition the calculator uses localization in order to support other languages.
+    - The calculator uses regular expresions in order to validate the calculator input.
 * Local JSON
     - Get local json data in external files locally.